joecwu/bc-ipfs/README.md

 # Build dev env with npm packages, ipfs, etc. and run it with run-dev.sh
 ./build-dev.sh
 # Build a ready to run image without development libs and tools and run it
-# with run-prod.sh or run.sh
+# with run-prod.sh or run-test.sh
 ./build.sh
 ```